tymyrddin/purple/source/docs/systems-architecture/reliability-performance-security.md

 When they conflict, the conflict is a model problem.
 The reliability model encoded assumptions about failure modes that the security model shows are exploitable.
 The performance model encoded assumptions about acceptable latency that the security model shows are incompatible with the required controls.
 Treating these conflicts as implementation problems, to be resolved by whoever is under the most pressure, produces systems where the models are separately coherent and collectively incoherent.

-The [SEM response](../foundations/system-effectiveness/index.rst) is to make the assumptions in each model explicit and to examine the conflicts between them as a design activity rather than an operational emergency.
+A [SEM response](../foundations/system-effectiveness/index.rst) is to make the assumptions in each model explicit and to examine the conflicts between them as a design activity rather than an operational emergency.
 The trade-off is a design decision.
-It belongs in the architecture, with its reasoning documented, its owner identified, and it's trigger for revisit specified.
+It belongs in the architecture, with its reasoning documented, its owner identified, and its trigger for revisit specified.
 A trade-off that has drifted out of alignment with current conditions is a model failure, and model failures recur until the model is corrected.

 ## The [ChangeShop](../foundations/change-management/index.rst) view

 Security controls degrade performance.
 When the degradation is noticed and complained about, the organisation's [homeostatic](../foundations/change-management/what-it-is.md) response is to remove the control or weaken it.
 Reliability mechanisms add complexity.
 When the complexity introduces operational burden, the homeostatic response is to reduce it in ways that introduce security vulnerabilities.
 These are not failures of commitment.
 They are the system returning to the state it was in before the change was made.

 Understanding this as homeostatic resistance rather than bad faith changes what governance of the trade-off requires.
 A trade-off decision that is not protected by a stable ownership structure, explicit authority, and a review mechanism will be reversed by operational pressure.
 The conditions for the decision to hold need to be designed, not assumed.
-This is the ChangeShop insight applied to architecture: the trade-off is not just a technical decision; it is a change that the organisation needs to be in a position to sustain.
+This is ChangeShop's insight applied to architecture: the trade-off is not just a technical decision; it is a change that the organisation needs to be in a position to sustain.

 When a security control keeps being disabled under load, the question is not how to make people follow the policy.
 The question is what conditions would need to be in place for the policy to be followable.
 If the answer is "the system needs to be redesigned so the control does not cost what it currently costs," that is an architectural finding, and it belongs in the architecture.